Skip to main content Skip to navigation

 URSS projects 2026

-I am open to URSS project supervisions on one of the following topics:
+I am open to supervising a URSS project on the following topic:

 For enquiry, please email me with a CV and transcript by 15 Jan 2026.

 I am a machine learning (ML) theorist, with increasingly frequent excursions to the applied side of things.
-On the theory end, I study the properties of large-scale stochastic systems that arise in ML and statistics.
+On the theory end, I study the emergence of universal structures in large-scale stochastic systems.
 I develop and apply tools from:

 • Probability theory, e.g. universality and random matrix theory;